bit4mind/anon-service/README.md

 tail -f /var/log/syslog
 ```

+Note that, if you enable service to start automatically at boot, will be configured
-Note that the last type of trasparent proxy used will be configured at startup.
+the last type of trasparent proxy used.

 ### WARNING